-From 1991 until joining ACE in 2012, Brad was director of the Center for International Business Education and Research at the University of Michigan.
-The center's programs include faculty research grants, foreign language courses, study abroad, executive development programs, and student internships.
-Brad has taught courses on international management, the world economy, business in China and globalization to MBAs, undergraduates and executives.
+From 1991 until joining ACE in early 2012, Brad was director of the Center for International Business Education in the Ross Business School at the University of Michigan.
+The center's programs included faculty research projects, foreign language courses, education abroad, executive development programs, and student internships.
+The Michigan CIBE was known for its strong ties to the liberal arts; Brad helped to establish the program in international studies, serving as its director while developing and teaching one of its core courses.
+Brad also taught courses on international management, the world economy, and business in China to MBAs, undergraduates and executives.

 Senior Program Specialist